youngstone/Hunting4Patents/README.md

 One example is that pharmaceutical companies spend large sums on research and development and patents are essential to earning a profit.

-On ther other hand, if you own a business and you want to make use of others' patents for your business, you may want to find a way to identify those patents that (1) are related to your business, (2) valuable, for example in terms of popularity in the field, and (3) are likely to expire soon.
+On the other hand, if you own a business and you want to make use of others' patents for your business, you may want to find a way to identify those patents that (1) are related to your business, (2) valuable, for example in terms of popularity in the field, and (3) are likely to expire soon.

 Therefore, the goal of this project to build a tool that calculates the metrics for these 3 needs and makes the best recommendations.

+* RELEVANCY
+* VALUE
+* WHEN TO EXPIRE

 # Data